Robustness and modular structure in networks: Introduction

-Consider a system of interacting elements representing computers, power generators, neurons, etc. These elements perform tasks sufficiently complex that they must work together in densely interconnected modules.
-These tasks may be parallelized computations, protein biosynthesis, or higher-order neurological functions such as visual processing or speech production.
-Elements are required to communicate between modules, so that modules are coupled or overlapping, and the system functions properly only when modules can communicate.
-We ask how these networks respond when a random fraction of elements fail: do the modules become uncoupled before the network loses global connectivity?
-Random failures provide a toy model of, e.g., a traumatic brain injury or degenerative disease.
-If enough elements fail, the modules can no longer communicate (higher brain functions are lost) even though the network may remain connected (simpler autonomic responses persist).
+Inspired by these examples, we ask how these networks respond when a random fraction of elements fail: can the modules become uncoupled (i.e., non-overlapping) before the network loses global connectivity?
+Random failures provide a general model of, e.g., a traumatic brain injury or degenerative disease.
+If enough elements fail, overlap may be lost and some or all modules may no longer be able to complete their tasks (higher brain functions are lost) even though the network may remain connected (simpler autonomic responses persist).
 Likewise, an individual module may fail if too many of its member elements cease to function.
+These effects in combination may lead to a loss of modular overlap in the system, which by our simplified assumptions causes impairment to the entire system.
+See Fig.~\ref{fig:cartoon} for an example illustrating how the loss of a random element may cause a module to fail.

+The rest of this paper is organized as follows.
+In Sec.~\ref{sec:models} we study the robustness of an analytically tractable model of modular networks (Secs.~\ref{subsec:elementnetwork}, \ref{subsec:modulenetwork}), as well as additional models of modules (Sec.~\ref{subsec:additionalModelsModules}) and models of how those modules may respond to random failures and targeted attacks (Sec.~\ref{subsec:additionalModelsOfModuleFailures}).
+Section~\ref{sec:empirical} supports these results with studies of four empirical network datasets covering very different research domains.
+Finally, in Sec.~\ref{sec:discuss} we discuss the context of this work and how it may apply to the practical issue of missing data during the detection of overlapping and non-overlapping communities in real-world network datasets.